Mecklenburg County Courthouse (Virginia)

 Mecklenburg County Courthouse is a historic courthouse building located at Boydton, Mecklenburg County, Virginia.
 It was built in 1838–1842, and is a large two-story, Roman Revival brick temple-form structure.
 It is five-bays wide and five-bays deep and features a hexastyle Ionic order portico.
 The building has a two-story rear ell.

 It was listed on the National Register of Historic Places in 1975.
 It is located in the Boydton Historic District.

+The Confederate monument on the courthouse square was removed on the 22nd August 2021.